DarkoKukovec/crypto-fs-old/README.md

 If every is set to false, file map should be saved with ``cfs.saveMap();``.
 Paths are always relative to the root folder.

+If filemap option is falsy, no filemap will be used.
+Instead, filenames will be encrypted with the same algorithm as the data.
+Advantage is that the filemap can't be corrupted and doesn't use any additional space.
+Disantvage is that the filename lenght isn't completly hidden.

 ## Example

 ``test.js`` file contains an example.
 To use it, create a test/src folder and put some files in it.
 Run ``node test`` and the result should be test/dest folder with encrypted files and filemap file and test/finish folder with the files decrypted again.